 With the SMART TurnerGuard Termite and Pest Control plan, you’ll receive all-in-one pest protection.
 As part of that, you’ll benefit from bed bug control and, as needed, extermination services.

 In 2021, we marked 50 years in business, which is half a century of growth, service, and innovation.
-Our fifteen branches serve customers throughout Florida and Georgia—more than 60,000 of them.
-Turner Pest Control is one of the fastest growing companies in Florida and South Georgia and we rank in the country’s top 100 pest control companies.
+Our fifteen branches serve customers throughout Florida—more than 60,000 of them.
+Turner Pest Control is one of the fastest growing companies in Florida and we rank in the country’s top 100 pest control companies.

 When you need bed bug treatments or another kind of pest control, you can rely upon our professional services that are personally delivered with promptness, respect, and courtesy.
 Our trained technicians must pass stringent background checks before they work for us.